 An FHA loan typically has easier borrowing requirements with a low down payment, lower credit expectations than other loans and flexible qualifying income requirements.

-Other mortgage options include VA loans for active-duty military personnel, veterans and their families; jumbo loans for mortgages larger than $400,000; and reverse mortgages, which are a special type of home equity conversion mortgages for homeowners age 62 or older that require no monthly payments.
+Other mortgage options include VA loans for active-duty military personnel, veterans and their families; jumbo loans for mortgages larger than $510,400 (or higher depending on your home's location); and reverse mortgages, which are a special type of home equity conversion mortgages for homeowners age 62 or older that require no monthly payments.

 Assess Rates And Fees